IBM-Bluemix-Docs/sap-hana/hana-multi-node.md

 Your storage LAN connections and internode connections are configured by the {{site.data.keyword.cloud_notm}} deployment.
 Be sure to order the connections with two 10 Gb adapters each with failover configuration.
 This setup ensures the correct Linux bonding and LACP configuration.
 Contact the {{site.data.keyword.cloud_notm}} Support team with any questions.

 There are specific performance criteria that must be met by the attached Network File System (NFS) volumes (see [Getting started with {{site.data.keyword.filestorage_short}}](/docs/infrastructure/FileStorage?topic=FileStorage-getting-started#getting-started) for more information).
-For `/data/` volumes, based on testing, 2 TB Endurance storage with a performance KPI of 10 IOPS/GB is required for each worker node.
-One additional volume of the same size is required as an SAP HANA `/shared/` volume and will be shared by all nodes.
-Based on testing, the `/shared/` volume should be a Performance storage volume with 12 IOPS/GB.
+For `/hana/data/` and `/hana/log` volumes, based on testing, 2 TB Endurance storage with a performance KPI of 10 IOPS/GB is required for each worker node.
+One additional volume of the same size is required as an SAP HANA `/hana/shared/` volume and is shared by all nodes.
+Based on testing, the `/hana/shared/` volume should be a Performance storage volume with 12 IOPS/GB.

 For log volumes, one 512 GB volume of Performance storage is required for each node with a performance KPI of 10 K IOPS.